ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/administration/exporting-and-importing-data.markdown

  - wait-for-indexing: Wait until all indexing activities have been completed (import only).
  - excludeexpired: Excludes expired documents created by the [expiration bundle](../../server/bundles/expiration).
  - limit: Reads at most VALUE documents/attachments.
+ - timeout: Timeout to use for requests.
  - strip-replication-information: Remove all replication information from metadata (import only).
  - disable-versioning-during-import: Disables versioning for the duration of the import.
+ - continuation-token: Activates the usage of a continuation token in case of unreliable connections or huge imports.
+ - skip-conflicted: The database will issue and error when conflicted documents are put.
+The default is to alert the user, this allows to skip them to continue.
  - help: You can use the help option in order to print the built-in options documentation.

 {PANEL/}